illia-bel/attack-ui/README.md

 # Attack UI

-⚠️ This site is a project for load testing your own projects.
-The administration does not bear any responsibility for the illegal use of this resource
+⚠️ This project is a load testing project for your own websites.
+The developers are not responsible for the illegal use of this resource
+---

 ## Start Project
 1. Install Node js https://nodejs.org